bluetoother/ble-shepherd/README.md

 **Returns**

 - (*Array*): Information of Peripheral Devices.
-Each record in the array is an object with the properties shown in the following table.
+Each record in the array is an object with properties shown in the following table.

 | Property | Type   | Description                                                                                                                               |
 |----------|--------|-------------------------------------------------------------------------------------------------------------------------------------------|